Mets advance in playoffs with 4-2 win over Brewers as Alonso homers to spark 9th-inning rally

 Frelick led off the bottom of the ninth with a single, but Joey Ortiz struck out and Brice Turang hit into a double play to end the series.

+“It sucks, plain and simple,” said Frelick, whose homer was his first since mid-May.
+“We got beat and it’s going to be something I think we all can remember as a group, though, going into next year.”

 Edwin Díaz pitched 1 2/3 innings of scoreless relief to earn the win.
-David Peterson, making his first relief appearance of the season, worked the ninth for his first major league save.
+David Peterson, making his first relief appearance this season, worked the ninth for his first major league save.

 The game started out as a pitchers’ duel between Myers and New York left-hander Jose Quintana.
 Myers pitched five shutout innings, while Quintana held the Brewers scoreless through six.